moja-global/moja_global_docs/docs/DeveloperWorkflow/repository_maintenance.rst

 .. image:: ../images/project_board_3.png
   :width: 200
   :align: center
-  :alt: Alternative text
+  :alt: Select project board for issue

 * After selection of the board, you may classify it into one of the three columns by clicking on the ``Awaiting Triage`` dropdown and selecting any one of the above options (Todo, In progress, Done).

 .. image:: ../images/project_board_4.png
   :width: 400
   :align: center
-  :alt: Alternative text
+  :alt: Assign state (todo, in progress, done) to the issue

 * Once you have classified your issue/pull request into the correct column, you can see an update for the same shown in your issue.

 .. image:: ../images/project_board_5.png
   :width: 600
   :align: center
-  :alt: Alternative text
+  :alt: Update for issue added to project board

 * Now if you need to update the column, navigate to the Projects tab.
 You can then drag-and-drop issues/pull requests from one column to another as per your convenience.

 .. image:: ../images/project_board_6.png
   :width: 600
   :align: center
-  :alt: Alternative text
+  :alt: Drag/Drop interface to move cards to different columns

 Build project boards into your workflow